 Long-term conditions at work: What is a Wellness Action Plan?

-Long-term conditions, also known as chronic conditions, are those which currently can’t be cured.
+Long-term health conditions, also known as chronic conditions, are those which currently can’t be cured.
 The condition and its symptoms can only be managed with medication and therapies.
 There’s a huge array of long-term, chronic conditions with which people have lived for years — and a wealth of ways in which they can be supported to thrive, both personally and professionally.

-The last time the government published major research into long-term conditions was in 2012.
-This found 15 million people in England living with long-term conditions in 20111 — 28% of the total population.2
+The last time the government published major research into long-term conditions was in 2015.
+At this time some 15 million people in England were living with long-term conditions1 — approximately 24% of the total population.2

 The ten most common long-term conditions were:

 Other chronic conditions include epilepsy, mental health problems other than depression, Crohn’s disease, multiple sclerosis and more.

 Around 9.5 million people in the UK population aged 16-64 are living with a disability;3 of these just under 5.5 million are able to work despite their condition(s)4 — meaning they are classed as ‘economically active’.5 The UK’s total economically active population stands at just under 32.9 million,6 which means that people with disabilities account for around 17% of everyone who is either employed or currently seeking a job.

 With 17% of the workforce living with some form of disability, it’s vital that employers know how to best support these employees.
 This is especially true given the nature of long-term conditions, which can involve overlapping issues relating to physical, emotional and cognitive health.
 As such, it can be difficult for employers to unpick the specific needs of their employees with long-term conditions.